TITLE 20: CORRECTIONS, CRIMINAL JUSTICE, AND LAW ENFORCEMENT

 b) Conflict of Interest

-1) No official or employee of any MEG Unit shall knowingly participate personally in any matter in which DLE funds are used, where immediate family member, partner, or any person or organization with whom he/she is negotiating or has any arrangement concerning prospective employment, has a financial interest.
+1) No official or employee of any MEG Unit shall knowingly participate personally in any matter in which Department funds are used or in which an immediate family member, partner, or any person or organization with whom he/she is negotiating or has any arrangement concerning prospective employment, has a financial interest.

-2) No MEG Unit shall employ a former DLE employee for any purpose directly or indirectly connected with the administration, operation or evaluation of a DLE funded MEG Unit without prior written approval of the Director.
+2) No MEG Unit shall employ a former Department employee for any purpose directly or indirectly connected with the administration, operation or evaluation of a Department funded MEG Unit without prior written approval of the Director.

-3) In the use of DLE funds, any official or employee of the local unit of government or a non-government grantee shall avoid any action which might result in, or create the appearance of:
+3) In the use of Department funds, any official or employee of the unit of local government or a non-government grantee shall avoid any action that might result in, or create the appearance of:

 A) Using his/her official position for private gain.